 In some specific locations, it is also a legal requirement to have a spill kit in place especially if dealing with biohazards.
 It also forms a vital part of the safety and environmental procedures you have in place for dealing with potentially dangerous liquids.
 The typical absorbent spill kit options available include universal or general purpose, chemical, and oil and fuel models.

 Who Uses Spill Kits?

-Some of the industries that can be expected to use spill kits includes warehouses, transport companies, laboratories, manufacturers, restaurants, docks, marinas and many other commercial establishments, and restaurants.
+Some of the industries that can be expected to use spill kits include warehouses, transport companies, laboratories, manufacturers, restaurants, docks, marinas and many other commercial establishments, and restaurants.
 The equipment is to assist in keeping a ready supply of absorbents for use in any cleanup exercise.

 In general, your work area is likely to contain permanent fixtures, a hand washing sink, safety shower, and an eye wash station.
 At least, there should also be a spill kit on hand that should always be well stocked.

 Rules concerning what should be contained in a spill kit can vary depending on the site, but in general, you could expect at least the following to be present:

 - Eye protection